Your Bones Are Already Changing — And It's Not Too Late

 If You're in Your 30s or 40s: This Is Your Window

 Think of peak bone mass like a savings account.
-Every year you train consistently, you're making deposits.
-The more you've built before perimenopause begins pulling from that account, the more cushion you have — and the better positioned you are to protect what matters when hormonal shifts accelerate bone loss in your 50s.
+Every year you train consistently, you are making deposits.
+The more you have built before perimenopause begins pulling from that account, the more cushion you have — and the better positioned you are when hormonal shifts accelerate bone loss in your 50s.

-You don't need a diagnosis to start.
-You don't need a DEXA scan.
+You do not need a diagnosis to start.
+You do not need a DEXA scan.
 You need to start loading your skeleton before the conversation becomes urgent.

 Your three goals right now: